abhinash-bhagat/news-discussion-summarizer/README.md

     - Clone the repository to your local machine.
     - Install the required dependencies listed in the requirements.txt file.
     - Run the Streamlit app using the command streamlit run app.py.
-    - Enter the desired city name and click on the "Analyze Discussions" button.
+    - Enter the desired city name and click the "Analyze Discussions" button.
     - View the summarized discussions displayed on the webpage.